langchain-ai/langchain/templates/rag-biomedical/README.md

 This template performs RAG over clinical trial data from [Clinical Trials .gov](https://classic.clinicaltrials.gov/api/gui/ref/download_all).

-It builds a vectorstore from a sub-set of cinical trial data.
+It builds a vectorstore from a sub-set of cinical trial data using `build_db.ipynb` with specified metadata fields.

-It then uses self-query retriever.
+It then uses [self-query retriever](https://python.langchain.com/docs/integrations/retrievers/self_query/chroma_self_query) to query using these metadata filters.

 ## Database

-The vectorstore is created using `biomedical_rag_build_db.ipynb`.
+The vectorstore is created using `build_db.ipynb`.

+Also see more general context on biomedical RAG in `biomedical_rag_introduction.ipynb`.

 ## Environment Setup